Zaili teaching: 19th and 20th century

 The spread of Zailiism did not go unnoticed, and in the 19th century Qing dynasty officials carried out various investigations to verify the orthodoxy of the sect, always concluding that it was orthodox and contributed to the economy and morality of the population.
 Some officials advised the throne not only to recognise the sect, but even to encourage it to counter the growing influence of Christianity.

-In 1891, Zaili lodges led an uprising in Rehe, in a climate of Han Chinese discontent with privileges of the Mongol nobility and the Catholic Church.
+In 1891, Zaili lodges led an uprising on Mongolian territories of Rehe, in a climate of Han Chinese discontent with privileges of the Mongol nobility and the Catholic Church.
 Although the uprising was crushed, the tensions festered and reemerged within the Boxer Rebellion at the turn of the century.

 The sect grew rapidly in the last years of the Qing dynasty and in the early republic.
 Zaili adherents operated a large number of lodges and took over some disrepaired temples of other religions.
 By the late 19th century it had already established a strong presence in Manchuria, and by the early 20th century it started to exhibit a national character.
 It even spread among ethnic Chinese in Russia.
 By the 1920s the sect had an established presence in all major cities of China, and when Jiangsu province outlawed it in 1929, influential leaders of Beijing, Tianjin and Shanghai appealed to the national government to have the ban lifted.
 In August 1929 the Ministry of the Interior gave explicit approval to Zailiism.